Rules for licensed security businesses

 Reporting

-You must report some events and changes to your personal or business information.
+You are required to report certain incidents and changes to your personal or business information.

 Charges and convictions

-You must report charges or convictions against you and your licensed security workers.
+You must report any charges or convictions against you, and your licensed security workers must report theirs as well.

 Unless Security Programs Division (SPD) says otherwise: